hima-97/ECG-Arrhythmia-Classification/README.md

 A comprehensive outline of the project, including methodologies, experiments, and results, is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/Himanshu%20Kumar%20-%20Application%20of%20Machine%20Learning%20for%20Single-Lead%20ECG-Based%20Arrhythmia%20Classification%20via%20Smart%20Wearable%20Devices.pdf)

 ## Methodology
-The approach adopted in this project is methodical and comprehensive, starting from the preprocessing of raw ECG data to the deployment of a Random Forest classifier.

-Key phases include data preprocessing, feature extraction, feature selection, model training, and evaluation.

-The project emphasizes on mutual information for feature selection, ensuring the model focuses on the most relevant aspects of the ECG data.
+The methodology employed in this project reflects a rigorous and holistic approach to classifying cardiac rhythms using single-lead ECG data, a pivotal feature in contemporary smart wearable devices like the Apple Watch and Samsung Watch.
+The project pivots on the Random Forest (RF) classifier, selected for its effectiveness in handling complex datasets.

+Comprehensive Approach:

+* Data Exploration and Preparation:
+Initial exploration to grasp the intrinsic characteristics of the ECG dataset.
+Preparing and standardizing raw ECG data for machine learning processing.

+* Signal Processing:
+Resampling of ECG signals to align with the required sampling rate.
+Heartbeat segmentation to isolate individual cardiac cycles, critical for accurate feature extraction.

+* Feature Extraction:
+Deriving key attributes from heartbeats, transforming raw data into a machine-learning-ready format.
+Employing advanced techniques for a thorough representation of ECG signals.

+* Feature Selection with Mutual Information (MI):
+Applying MI for prioritizing features based on relevance, ensuring model efficiency and focus.

+* Model Training:
+Training the RF model using selected features, fine-tuning its ability to classify arrhythmias.

+* Hyperparameter Tuning:
+Optimizing model parameters to enhance training efficiency and accuracy.

+* Model Validation and Evaluation:
+Implementing a custom leave-one-out cross-validation strategy to validate the model’s generalizability and mitigate overfitting.
+Thorough evaluation in a separate testing phase to assess the model's performance on unseen data.

+* Performance Assessment:
+Utilizing Key Performance Indicators (KPIs) such as accuracy, precision, recall, and F1 score for final model evaluation.
+These metrics provide a comprehensive view of the model's diagnostic capabilities in classifying arrhythmias from single-lead ECG data.

+This methodical and detailed approach ensures a seamless transition from raw ECG data acquisition to developing a proficient model capable of classifying different arrhythmias, thereby demonstrating the project's applicability in smart wearable technology for remote healthcare monitoring.

-## Data Preprocessing
+### Data Preprocessing
 The preprocessing phase is fundamental in transforming raw ECG data into a format suitable for machine learning algorithms.
 This process involves several steps:

-* Baseline Wander Removal: A high-pass Butterworth filter eliminates low-frequency noise, ensuring signal stability.
+* Baseline Wander Removal: A high-pass Butterworth filter eliminates low-frequency noise for signal stability.
 * Noise Reduction: A band-reject Butterworth filter diminishes 60 Hz AC interference, enhancing signal clarity.
 * High-frequency Noise Removal: A low-pass Butterworth filter removes unwanted high-frequency components.
 * Signal Normalization: Standardizes the signal magnitude within a uniform range for consistent analysis.

-## Feature Extraction
+### Feature Extraction
 Feature extraction is a crucial step in representing ECG signals in a way that highlights characteristics relevant to heartbeat classification.
 It includes:

 * QRS Complex Analysis: Involves calculating the width, amplitude, and slope of the QRS complex, providing insights into heartbeat morphology.
 * RR Interval Features: Focuses on the time intervals between consecutive R-peaks, which are indicative of heart rate variability.
 * Advanced Descriptors: Incorporates techniques like Hermite Basis Functions (HBF), wavelet descriptors, and Higher Order Statistics (HOS) for a comprehensive signal analysis.

-## Feature Selection
+### Feature Selection
 Feature selection is conducted using Mutual Information (MI), a statistical measure that assesses the dependency between variables.
 It identifies features that are most informative about the heartbeat classes, thereby enhancing model performance and reducing computational complexity.

 Implements Mutual Information (MI) ranking for feature selection to reduce computational complexity and enhance model accuracy.